 (11) How advances in Artificial Intelligence technologies could change strategic risk governance and management in the future: current capabilities and limitations, and key progress indicators to monitor

-Our courses are solidly grounded in over fifty years of practical experience, as well as research from the intelligence community and multiple academic disciplines.
-They also reflect our four years on the Good Judgement Project team that won the U.S. Intelligence Advanced Research Activity’s forecasting tournament, which was subsequently made famous by Professor Philip Tetlock in his book, “Superforecasting.”
+Our courses are solidly grounded in over eighty years of Neil and Tom's combined experience as executives, directors, and consultants, as well as research from the intelligence community and multiple academic disciplines.
+The courses also reflect four years spent on the Good Judgement Project team that won the U.S. Intelligence Advanced Research Activity’s forecasting tournament, which was subsequently made famous by Professor Philip Tetlock in his book, “Superforecasting.”

 Use the form below, or leave a message on 01.720.316.2648